microsoft/codetour/README.md

 ## Tree View

-If the currently opened workspace has any code tours, you'll see a new tree view called `CodeTour`, that's added to the `Explorer` tab.
+If the currently opened workspace has any code tours, or you're actively taking/recording a tour, you'll see a new tree view called `CodeTour`, that's added to the `Explorer` tab.
 This view simply lists the set of available code tours, along with their title and number of steps.
 If you select a tour it will start it, and therefore, this is simply a more convenient alternative to running the `CodeTour: Start Tour` command.
-However, you can also expand a tour and start it at a specific step.
+However, you can also expand a tour and start it at a specific step, edit/delete steps, re-order steps, and change the tour's description/title/git ref.

 <img width="250px" src="https://user-images.githubusercontent.com/116461/76164362-8610bd80-610b-11ea-9621-4ba2d47a8a52.png" />